oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 condition, but an IM has no corresponding concept to terminate recursion.
 JADN uses "reference" relationships in situations where cycles occur in order to address this need.
-The method to define reference relationships is explained in Section 3.3.6, *Links*, of the [[JADN Specification](#jadn-v10)].
+The method to define reference relationships is explained in Section&nbsp;3.3.6, *Links*, of the [[JADN Specification](#jadn-v10)].

 Figure 4-1 illustrates permissible and impermissible "contains"